Optimizing Shortfall Risk Metric for Learning Regression Models: UBSR estimation

+We convert an upper bound on $|q_n - q|$ into a bound on $\left|\srest-\sr\right|$ by exploiting the convexity and monotonicity of $\ell$, see Figure \ref{fig:srest-illustration} for an illustration of the argument.

-For deriving the main concentration bound, we require the following result, which shows that a Lipschitz function of a sub-Gaussian r.v. is sub-Gaussian.
+For bounding $|q_n-q|$, we require the following result, which shows that a Lipschitz function of a sub-Gaussian r.v. is sub-Gaussian.
 The reader is referred to Lemma B.1 of \citep{ghosh2024concentration} for a proof. \begin{lemma} Suppose $Z$ is a sub-Gaussian r.v. with parameter $\sigma$ and $f$ is a $G$-Lipschitz function.
 Then, $f(Z)$ is sub-Gaussian with parameter $2G\sigma$. \end{lemma}

 Since $\ell$ is $G$-Lipschitz and $Z$ is sub-Gaussian, from the lemma above, we have following bound with probability $(1-\delta)$, for any $\delta\in (0,1)$ and for any $t\in [\tl,\tu]$:

 where $q(t)= \E\left[ \ell(Z-t)\right] - \lambda$, and $q_n(t)$ is defined in \eqref{eq:ubsrest-def}.